ravidmend/Aldros/README.md

 - **Collision Prediction:** The Aldros server analyzes the collective data from users to predict potential collisions.
 If a potential accident is detected, Aldros takes proactive measures to notify users.

 - **Accident Alerts:** If the server determines a potential accident, Aldros sends an alert to the app.
 The app responds with a red warning sign prominently displayed on the screen, accompanied by vibration and an alarm to immediately grab your attention.

+- **Parking Location:** Aldros allows you to save the location where you parked your car with a simple button press.

+- **Find Your Car:** With the press of a button, Aldros provides directions back to your saved parking location using Google Maps.

 ## Getting Started